Kristoball/CustomerRelationshipManager/README.md

   Cookies will be used to store session tokens.

   ## Back-end
   See `html to pdf` under `Important links` which does the conversion for me so i dont have to set up puppeteer

+  ## DB
+  See `html to pdf` under `Important links` which does the conversion for me so i dont have to set up puppeteer

 # Important links